-1. Save time planning.
 Doing the necessary prep work and research to visit a new city is time consuming, not to mention the tedious organization of details.
-When you book a guided tour with pros such as Trafalgar, someone else takes care of all that planning, from lodging and transportation to meals, attractions, airport transfers and gratuities, so you don’t have to do anything but enjoy your trip.
-You’re taken care of you from start to finish.
-Many, like Trafalgar, offer VIP entry (read: skip the long lines) to iconic sites and luxury transportation around town.
+When you book a guided tour with companies through NEA Travel Guided Tours, someone else takes care of all that planning, from lodging and transportation to meals, attractions, airport transfers and gratuities.
+You don’t have to do anything but enjoy your trip as you’re taken care of you from start to finish.
+Many tour operators offer VIP entry (read: skip the long lines) to iconic sites around town.

-3. Gain insider knowledge.
 There’s nothing worse than traveling a long way to a foreign land and then not understand what you’re seeing.
 Education is perhaps one of the most important reasons to book a guided tour—an expert can put the sites into context.
 Though many companies fly out American guides, we recommend booking with companies that use local guides.
 Local guides are incredibly knowledgeable about their city, from the major sites to one-time local events that you’d never know about if you were on your own.
 Plus, during your free exploration days, guides can provide local insight and recommend the best places to go.
-Wiseman agrees: “Our guides know the local language, the times to avoid traffic and crowds, and can help you really discover the history of a place.”

-7. Support local economies.
 Just as important as experiencing a local culture is giving back to them.
 For every $100 spent in a developing country, only $5 actually stays there.
 By staying at locally-owned, boutique-style hotels (rather than big chains), employing local guides and booking with local transportation companies, more money stays within the local economy.
-And the #TrafalgarCares initiative works with local business to help preserve their traditions and enable travelers to interact with and support locals.